ct-js/docs.ctjs.rocks/docs/troubleshooting-teared-background.md

-# My repeating background splits into squares!
+# My repeating background or tiles split into squares!

 **How it may look:**